gshts/gshts.github.io/README.md

 # gshts
-This is the webpage for the Graduate Student Homotopy Theory Seminar at [UIUC](https://math.illinois.edu/).
+This is where the files for the webpage of the Graduate Student Homotopy Theory Seminar at [UIUC](https://math.illinois.edu/) live.
+The actual page is [here](https://gshts.github.io/).